4 Best Tennis Racquets for Control (2022)

 Description

-The Gravity Pro 2021 is a modern and dynamic racquet for the aggressive next-generation player.
+The Gravity Pro 2021 is a modern and dynamic racquet for the aggressive modern generation of players.
 This racquet is made for baseline players who want more control and forgiveness.
 It is a player’s racquet that offers a balance of stability, control, and feel.

 Head Gravity Pro features Graphene 360+ technology, which combines the easy power and rock-solid stability of Graphene 360 with flexible Spiral Fibers in the lower portion of the racquet’s head to optimise feel.

-The new Gravity pro 2021 has a same design but slightly changed in color combination instead of the red and green, they now have the paint going from lime green to yellow on one side and a blue-violet fade on the other side.
+The new Head Gravity Pro (2021) has the same design but a slightly different colour combination.
+Instead of the red and green, they now have paint going from lime green to yellow on one side and a blue-violet fade on the other.

 However, it looks unique and very modern.
 This racquet is best suited for strong intermediate to advanced players.